Celebrate Music – Arts Brookline 2016

 of Brookline Public Library on Saturday, Feb 18 from 2-4pm.

 Performers are encouraged to sign up ahead of time to make

 Refreshments will be available for the hungry crowd!

 provide the number of performers and type of performance.

 Community Open Mic Saturday, December 3

 Thank you to all musical talent who have performed this spring as part of Arts Brookline 2016.
 There have been wonderful concerts throughout the spring that have included traditional, contemporary jazz, blues and rock.

-local musicians in The Meeting Room at the Coolidge Corner Library in Brookline from 1:00 pm – 4:00 pm.
-Concerts will be presented on three Saturdays: June 25, July 9, and July 23.
-Performers include established and up-and-coming talent including Amir Siraj, Scott Card, Noah Sesling and company, Ryan Sweezey, RD King, Josie Lowder, Jack & Katie, Too Klez for Comfort, Hailey Magee, Carolyn Fahrner, and many others.
-Relaxed atmosphere, drop in at any time.
-Stay 30 minutes or the full 3 hours!
-Free coffee and treats provided by local vendors.
+local musicians in The Meeting Room at the Coolidge Corner Library in Brookline.
+Concerts were presented on three Saturdays: June 25, July 9, and July 23.
+Performers included established and up-and-coming talent including Amir Siraj, Scott Card, Noah Sesling and company, Ryan Sweezey, RD King, Josie Lowder, Jack & Katie, Too Klez for Comfort, Hailey Magee, Carolyn Fahrner, and many others.

 Stone Sisters Jazz